 Birth doulas do not have medical training and it's not part of their role to provide medical or health care advice.
 If you are having a home birth, you should have a trained midwife with you.

-How to find a doula
+How can I find a doula?

 What questions should I ask my doula?